lsulak/lessons-learned-blog/README.md

 [Flex](https://bit.ly/flex-pelican) theme.

 I started this site as a way to capture and share my journey in tech.
-I blog about various things I learned and experienced.
-I focus on **software engineering with some intersection of data science**.
+I blog about various things I learned and experienced, mostly focusing on **software engineering with some intersection of data science**.

 ## Build and run locally